w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 ### How will parachain slots be distributed?

 Parachain slots are acquirable through auction.
 For more information on the auction process, please see the [parachain slot auctions](learn-auction.md) article.
-Additionally, some parachain slots will be set aside to run [parathreads](learn-parathreads.md) &mdash; chains that bid on a per-block basis to be included in the Relay Chain.
-(Parathreads are not implemented yet.)
+Additionally, parachains will be able to access the Relay Chain [on-demand](./learn-parachains.md#on-demand-parachains).

 ### Why doesn't everyone bid for the max length?